jekyll/jekyll/docs/_docs/plugins/generators.md

 ```

 The following example is a more complex, advanced-level generator that generates new pages.
 To fully wrap one's head around the implementation
-as a whole, it would be best (but not a requirement) to be aquainted with the implementation of `Jekyll::Page` before proceeding ahead.
+as a whole, it would be best (but not a requirement) to be acquainted with the implementation of `Jekyll::Page` before proceeding ahead.

 In this example, the aim of the generator is to create a page for each category registered in the `site`.
 The pages are created at runtime, so
 their contents, front matter and other attributes need to be designed by the plugin itself.